 Choose the font size 12-14, for headers — bigger.
 Some fonts render properly anywhere, and they are Times New Roman, Verdana, Courier, Arial, Georgia, Helvetica.

 3. Use full justification or left-margin justification for the paragraphs.

-4. Use centre justifications for headers.
+4. Use center justifications for headers.

 5. Use left-margin justification and semi-bold for subheaders.

-6. Place empty string between the paragraphs.
+6. Place an empty string between the paragraphs.